HSW316 - Critical Social Policy

 Hurdle requirement - Cloud (online) students only

-Attendance at a 1 day seminar held during trimester at Waterfront (Geelong) campus
+Attendance at a 1 day seminar held during trimester at Waterfront (Geelong) campus - date to be advised

 Unit Fee Information